indimail/indimail-virtualdomains/.github/README-indimail.md

 ## Storing Passwords

 It is advisable not to store the MySQL passwords in scripts.
-You can use mysql\_config\_editor to store encrypted credentials in <u>.mylogin.cnf</u> file.
+You can use <b>mysql\_config\_editor</b> to store encrypted credentials in <u>.mylogin.cnf</u> file.
 This file is read by MySQL clients during startup, hence avoiding the need of passing passwords on the command line.
 Remember passing passwords on the command line is insecure.
-With the --password option, mysql\_config\_editor will prompt you for the password to store
+With the --password option, <b>mysql\_config\_editor</b> will prompt you for the password to store

 ```
 $ mysql_config_editor set --login-path=admin --socket=/var/run/mysqld/mysqld.sock --user=mysql --password
 Enter password:
 ```

-Now to login to MySQL using mysql client you just need to executed
+Now to login to MySQL using mysql client you just need to execute

 ```
 $ mysql –login-path=mysql